-Heading codes in the range 10001 - 101111 are used in the lone signal unit or initial signal unit depending on the sequence number of the subsequent address message concerned.
+Heading codes in the range 10001 - 10111 are used in the lone signal unit or initial signal unit depending on the sequence number of the subsequent address message concerned.
 The first subsequent address message of a call uses heading 10001, the second 10010, the third 10011, etc. While it is preferred to limit the number of subsequent address messages, if more than seven are sent, the sequence is recycled so that the eighth uses heading code 10001.

-Subsequent signal units of subsequent address messages use the heading code 0 0.
+Subsequent signal units of subsequent address messages use the heading code 00.

-- Lone signal unit
+- b) Signal information - Lone signal unit